nandenjin/obakesan/docs/intro.md

 Even without physical equipment, you can verify DMX values being sent from production software.
 Check behavior immediately and continue development without requiring actual devices.

-Alternatively, use the built-in Signal Generator to test your setup:
+Alternatively, use the built-in Generator to test your setup:

 ```
-Obakesan (Signal Generator)
+Obakesan (Generator)
   -- (Art-Net or USB DMX) -->
   Output to devices or visualizers
 ```

-Generate test signals with sine, square, or sawtooth waveforms to verify your lighting setup works correctly.
-The signal generator is a testing tool that provides predictable patterns for troubleshooting.

 ### Protocol Conversion and Monitoring